Head on this page.

 We use many kinds of resources due to our wide range of products and businesses, from semiconductor parts to houses.
 In Recycling-oriented Manufacturing, it is important to promote the reduction of total resources used, and at the same time develop a recycling process according to the specific characteristics of each resource for expansion of our usage of recycled resources.

 We review the volume of each type of resource used across our Panasonic Group and continuously clarify recycled resource utilization issues.
-For example, in the case of plastic, by identifying the characteristics of each product that require this resource, securing a stable supply, researching how to recycle it, and developing new recycling technologies for it, we used approx. 8,000 tons of recycled plastic for our products in fiscal 2012.
-By proactively promoting the use of recycled resources, we launched in February 2012 the Resources Recycling-oriented Products series that incorporate insulation materials and plastics made from recycled resources.
+For example, in the case of plastic, by identifying the characteristics of each product that require this resource, securing a stable supply, researching how to recycle it, and developing new recycling technologies for it, we used approx. 12 thousand tons of recycled plastic for our products in fiscal 2013.
+By proactively promoting the use of recycled resources, we have launched various products that incorporate recycled resources since 2012.

 Sub Menu begins from here.